phones, internet

 Keeping in touch is not so hard these days.
 Mostly.

-Did it mentioned Telstra is unresponsive and expensive?
+Did I mention Telstra is unresponsive and expensive?

 But if there is any coverage it will always be Telstra.

-Connecting to the internet can also be patchy.
+Connecting to the Internet can also be very patchy once you start to get remote.

-Then there’s the Telecentres: internet nodes set up not to disadvantage regional areas.
+Then there are the Telecentres: internet nodes set up to avoid disadvantaging regional areas.
 It can disadvantage casual users who often end up getting charged twice as much.
 Like anywhere between $5 and $12 an hour.
 Yikes, forget that.
 So much for access.

-If you have your own laptop/netbook there’s plenty of free wireless in the cities, eg McDonalds, but once you get more remote a better bet is a plugin modem on the 3G network.
-That’s back at Telstra.
-You have to use their mobile phone network once again and out there a prepaid card access is, well, expensive.
+If you have your own laptop/netbook, there’s plenty of free wireless in the cities, eg, McDonalds.
+You have to use their mobile phone network once again, and prepaid card access is, well, expensive.